rjsaidi/Welcome-to-DATA-110/README.md

 # Welcome-to-DATA-110
-Welcome to DATA 110 Data Visualization and Communication
+Welcome to DATA 110 Data Visualization and Communication.
 This site will include course materials, resources, and assignments.

 ## Course Resources
 Resources that may be used throughout the DATA 110 course